 Energy use at core health-care sites\ is measured in equivalent gigawatt hours (eGWh) and captures the entire amount of energy used from all energy sources\\ on an annual basis.
-Energy-use intensity (EUI) is measured in equivalent kilowatt hours generated per square metre of facility space (ekWh/m/yr).
-This graph is a key benchmark for progress of energy consumption since it tells us that, even as we grow in facility space,\\\ we are reducing our energy use per building area.
-Since 2019, there has been a 0.04% increase in EUI for core sites.
-We believe this is due to operational changes during the pandemic, through which we started using 100% outdoor air for ventilation (as opposed to a mix of return air and outdoor air).
-3.4%₽\
+Energy-use intensity (EUI) is measured in equivalent kilowatt hours generated per square metre of facility space (ekWh/m /yr).
+This graph is a key benchmark for progress of energy consumption since it tells us that even as we grow in facility space,\\\ we are reducing our energy use per building area.
+Since 2019, there has been a 1.7% increase in EUI for core sites.
+This is primarily due to operational changes during the pandemic, where most sites started using 100% outdoor air for ventilation (as opposed to a mix of return air and outdoor air).
+13.5%↓

-EUI has decreased by 3.4% since 2007, and, despite an increase of 3.4% in core facility space since 2007, our energy use has decreased slightly by 0.1%.
+EUI has decreased by 13.5% since 2007, and, despite an increase of 45% in core-facility space since 2007, our energy use only increased by 25%.

-Core sites are defined as primarily health-care facilities that \\ This includes el can be actively monitored for energy, water and waste data. purchased from

-\\ This includes electricity, natural gas and fuel oil, and energy purchased from district energy systems.
+\ Core sites are defined as primarily health-care facilities that can be actively monitored for energy, water and waste data. \\ This includes electricity, natural gas and fuel oil, and energy purchased from district energy systems.